Image: NASA/JPL/University of Arizona

 Yeah, we were just like one of those families on TV, only this time, the actress, the star, had quit for some reason.
 She just woke up one day and decided what she really wanted was to play someone else for a while, someone who wasn't a librarian with a husband and two boys.
 And so she turned in her script and ran off to some random place out in the middle of nowhere, some state in the Midwest with a man she had met, Dad said, at the Herpeton.
 I didn't know for sure.
 She didn't send any postcards, any scribbled notes on hotel stationary saying she thought about us anymore at all.
 Hugs and kisses from the Show Me State.
 Miss you.
 Wish you were here.

 After awhile, one of the girls started coming around.
-Her name was Faye, and she had this long blonde hair that she never brushed.
-She just wore it straight down her back, almost to her waist, and you could tell that she'd never worn her hair any other way.
-She always had on the same pair of faded red flip flops, and sometimes she wore shirts that showed off her stomach.
+Her name was Faye, and she had this long blonde hair she never brushed.
+She just wore it straight down her back, almost to her waist, and you could tell she'd never worn her hair any other way.
+She always had on the same pair of faded red flip flops, and sometimes she wore shirts showing off her stomach.
 Mama wouldn't have approved of most of her outfits.
 If Mama had been around, she would have given Faye a pretty blue sweater or something and said it matched her eyes.

 Faye would come over after school, and I'd usually be in the kitchen with a bowl of Cheerios, doing my homework or reading comics.
-Bull told everyone Faye was his math tutor, but that was only so Dad wouldn't mind that they were up in his room.
+Bull told everyone Faye was his math tutor, but only so Dad wouldn't mind they were up in his room.
 "If it were my daughter—" Dad said, and that was pretty much the end of that.

 Sometimes she stayed for dinner, the two of them wearing tight-lipped grins like they were sitting in church while they made small talk with Dad, all "Fine, sir," and "School's great," and shit, and I'd just eat my peas, one at a time, wondering what was going on under the table, because I had a pretty good idea it was something.